• Skip to primary navigation

 The best way to make a boat tour around Tokyo is to take the Water Bus from Asakusa to either Hama Rikyu or Odaiba (all 3 piers have subway stops nearby).

-Combine a boat trip with exploring the streets of Asakusa and Nakamise Shopping Street, the famous Sensoji temple and by going up to the observation decks of the Tokyo Skytree (read more below).
+Combine a boat trip with exploring the streets of Asakusa and Nakamise Shopping Street, the famous Sensoji temple, and going up to the observation decks of the Tokyo Skytree (read more below).

 Looking for the best things to do in Tokyo with kids on a Tokyo family trip?
 Check out 30 Tokyo kids attractions to put on your Tokyo family itinerary! #Tokyo #Japan #Familytravel